Hither1/iclr2026_blogpost/_posts/2026-04-27-mechanistic.md

 In Figure 2a, we observe that with layer normalization enabled, both GeLU and SwiGLU activations exhibit instability in low precision, with SwiGLU being significantly more prone to divergence.
-This is consistent with the findings of  <d-cite key="fishman2024scaling"></d-cite> Fishman et al. (2024), though our results show that SwiGLU also destabilizes training in high precision, suggesting that it generally increases stochasticity at least for this particular choice of hyperparameters, though these instabilities are generally recoverable in high precision.
+This is consistent with the findings of  <d-cite key="fishman2024scaling"></d-cite>, though our results show that SwiGLU also destabilizes training in high precision, suggesting that it generally increases stochasticity at least for this particular choice of hyperparameters, though these instabilities are generally recoverable in high precision.
 We observe two irrecoverable